B3epBo0p/A-bot/README.md

 Using the bot is relatively simple.
 If you come upon a task you'd like to add to the bot just use the `!add` command as demonstrated below.
 If the subject you are requesting doesn't exist you'll be prompted to create it.
 Next, you'll need to subscribe to it with the `!sub` command.
 Now you'll be able to see a comprehensive list of your upcoming tasks with the `!list` command.
 You may want to alter the behaviour of these commands, you can do so by using flags, as shown below.

 ## Commands
+*Please note that you can use a mention instead of an exclamation mark, for instance like this `@HWBot list`.*
 |Command|Description|Syntax|Example|Available flags
 |---|---|---|---|---|
 |Add|Adds a task to a subject.
 Prompts subject creation if subject doesn't exist.|`!add <Subject> <Due date> (<Description> <Due time> <Assignment type>)`|`!add MATH 7.2 22:00 "Finish page 81" hw`|-p